-Creative movements require the body, heart and mind to work in sync.
-The movements are to be coordinated with what the child is trying to express, while ensuring balance.
+Creative movements require bodies, hearts, and minds to work in sync.
+The movements are to be coordinated with what the child is trying to express while ensuring balance.
 This process helps to exercise the brain as it works out the complexity of combining both the dexterity and the emotive language of the movements.

 Benefits of creative movement:

 1. Body awareness.
 To work on their coordination, body control, balance, stamina, and overall strength.

 2. Spatial awareness.
 To move in their own personal space, be aware of other children’s personal space and respect others as everyone move together in a shared space.

 3. Self-confidence.
 Taking risks in activities, performing for an audience and to trust their ideas and abilities.

 - Concentration.
 Develop a sustained focus of mind and body.

 5. Cooperation and Collaboration.
 Working in groups, listening and responding, offering suggestions, exploring others’ ideas.